Ride of Silence

 Black Girls Do Bike Rochester invites you to ride SILENTLY.
 Everyone is invited from racers to recreational riders, commuters, canal path coasters, and newbies alike!
 The only sounds during this ride will be that of our gear shifts, bikes wheels, and our thoughts as we remember and honor those who have been injured and/or killed while cycling.
 Rochester will join over 300 other cities in riding together as one, SILENT voice.

-Our primary focus is the awareness and safety of cyclists, although, not our sole focus.
-We seek to bring this conversation to the forefront and to work collaboratively ensuring the safety of all individuals who share our roads as we labor towards completion of Vision Zero. http://www.visionzeroinitiative.com/
+The primary focus is the awareness and safety of cyclists, although, not our sole focus.
+We seek to bring this conversation to the forefront and to work collaboratively ensuring the safety of all individuals who share our roads as we labor towards completion of Vision Zero.

-Onsite registration starts at 5:30 PM and pre-ride ceremony is at 6:15 PM.
-We roll out at 7:00 pm sharp, onto a slow-paced, flat 9 mile route, approximately 1 hour long bike ride accompanied by designated bike angels, bike mechanics, and the Rochester Police Department.
-The only requirements to participate in this ride besides a bike and helmet are: the ability to ride along at about 10 mph and the desire to quietly celebrate the fallen.
+Onsite registration starts at 6:00 PM followed by a pre-ride ceremony.
+We roll out at 7:00 pm sharp, onto a slow-paced, flat route, approximately 1 hour long bike ride The only requirements to participate in this ride besides a bike and helmet are: the ability to ride along at about 10 mph and the desire to quietly celebrate the fallen.

 We hope you'll spend an evening away from the hectic lives we typically lead for this hour of quiet reflection.
-Please join us and over 10,000 other cyclists worldwide on Wednesday May 15, 2019 - be there before 6:15 PM.
+Please join us and over 10,000 other cyclists worldwide.

 All riders should read the guidelines prior to attending.